Pilsner Urquell Brewery: History

 The brewery has been the largest exporter of beer produced in the Czech Republic since 2000 when production surpassed that of Budějovický Budvar.
+Pilsner was chosen to take part in the Expo 2025 that will be in Osaka, Japan.
+The company will showcase its brewing heritage and authentic taste of Czech brewing tradition.

 Timeline

 Pilsner Urquell has been brewed in the same brewery using the same recipe and traditional methods, like triple decoction and parallel brewing in wooden lagering barrels for over 175 years.